 Community social control through the local wisdom sasi, totem and hunting regulations plays a very important role in the development of sustainable tourism in Merauke as it helps protecting the flora and fauna.
 This uniqueness is what makes Merauke tourist destinations different from those of other regions.
 Through the community social control, the development of tourim in Merauke is expected to protect the flora and fauna while maintaining its cultural values and local wisdom.

 The next effort is improving local adat (customary) leadership in sustainable tourism development.
 Leadership quality is essential in determining the success of sustainable tourism.
 Good leadership create a culture and values in sustainable tourism.
 Local customary leadership will lead to community empowerment because local leaders can direct and mobilize communities towards the common goal that is sustainability.
 Community is not built from individual actions, but integrated actions with unified goals (Ritzer, 2005).
 A leader is needed to ensure that community members share common goals and have some sense of camaraderie.
-Leadership is how to develop and manage the existing resources to achieve desired goals, namely the institutional goals (Maxwell, 1995)
+Leadership is how to develop and manage the existing resources to achieve desired goals, namely the institutional goals (Maxwell, 1995).

 Local customary leadership still holds a very important place in Mearuke society.
 To illustrate, regional governments need to consult with local customary leaders before gathering local community members in a socialization program (personal interview, April 28, 2019).
 To avoid social conflicts, traditional leaders play a role in managing local resources.
 For example, tourism in Sota Merauke sub-district relies on forest eucalyptus oil as a typical local product of Merauke.
 These products can be found easily in tourist attractions in Merauke.
 The oil processing uses a simple distillation method.
 There is only limited distillation equipment and this is unable to match the demands in the communities.
 The customary leaders make a schedule so that people can take turns using the quipment to produce eucalyptus oil (personal interview, April 21, 2018).
 In Sota the distillation is scheduled according to the order of the 50 clans, meaning that there are 50 turns in using the equipment in Sota.
 Nikodemus Ndiken is a customary leader cum chairman of the Bamuska (village council) who is also a distillator.
 According to Priyo from World Wild Fund (personal interview, April 20, 2018), a customary leader such as Nikodemus Ndiken controls and manages the eucalyptus oil refinery schedule so that there will not be any conflict.